MPLhack3d/MPLhack3d.github.io/_posts/2025-02-18-thm-creative-writeup.md

 ## Port 80 Analysis

-When I accessed the webserver my browser got redirect to the dns name `creative.thm`.
-I added the name in my `hosts` file an proceed.
-Because of the hostname, I started with a subdomain enumeration:
+When I accessed the webserver, my browser was redirected to the DNS name `creative.thm`.
+I added the name to my `hosts` file an proceed.
+Due to the hostname, I started with a subdomain enumeration:

 ```bash
  ffuf -w /usr/share/wordlists/seclists/Discovery/DNS/namelist.txt -H "Host: FUZZ.creative.thm" -u http://10.10.222.5/ -fs 178